Deandre Ayton NBA Playoffs Player Props: Suns vs. Clippers

-Deandre Ayton and the rest of the Phoenix Suns take the court versus the Los Angeles Clippers in the NBA Playoffs on Sunday, at 8:00 PM ET.
+The Phoenix Suns, Deandre Ayton included, take on the Los Angeles Clippers at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.

-We're going to break down Ayton's prop bets, using stats and trends to help you make good picks.
+With prop bets available for Ayton, let's examine some stats and trends to help you find good wagers.

 Deandre Ayton Prop Bets vs. the Clippers